-The character and heritage of Hook Heath has been maintained and enhanced whenever possible over the years and this should continue with new dwellings and alterations maintaining the Arcadian2 appearance of the Area.
+The character and heritage of Hook Heath has been maintained and enhanced whenever possible over the years and this should continue with new dwellings and alterations maintaining the Arcadian appearance of the Area.
 The number and range of trees make an important contribution to the street scene, and to the environment more generally, and many are protected by preservation orders.
 The 2010 Woking Character Study described the area as a peaceful, attractive, densely vegetated residential area with large plots and houses.
-The updated 2014 Character Study of
+The updated 2014 Character Study of Hook Heath has been prepared to accompany this Plan.

-2 For a definition of 'Arcadian' see appendix 2
+&lt;sup>2 For a definition of 'Arcadian' see appendix 2